vpalombo/PANEV/README.md

 biomart.species.sus <- as.character(list[4,1])
 ```

 The use of data preparation functions is recommended but not mandatory.
-In fact, it must be emphasized that the correct performance depends on the availability to biomaRt data access for the desired species and on its correct entrez and/or ensembl ID annotation.
+In fact, it must be emphasized that the correct performance depends on the availability to biomaRt data access for the desired species and its correct entrez and/or ensembl ID annotation.
 For this reason, we strongly suggest to double-check all-possible gene annotations.

 ### For genomic dataset analysis